 If you already get other disability benefits

-You won't be able to claim Attendance Allowance if you already get Disability Living Allowance (DLA) or Personal Independent Payment (PIP).
+You won't be able to get Attendance Allowance if you already get Personal Independent Payment (PIP) or Disability Living Allowance (DLA) to pay for your care (the ‘care component’ of DLA).

-You can renew your DLA or PIP when the existing award ends as long as you still meet the eligibility criteria.
+You can renew your PIP or DLA when the existing award ends as long as you still meet the eligibility criteria.

 If your renewal is unsuccessful you can apply for Attendance Allowance instead.

 If you're about to reach State Pension age

 If you're 64 and thinking about applying for Attendance Allowance when you're 65, you might be better off claiming PIP before your 65th birthday - you might be able to get more money.